Language selection

 Your licensed U.S. customs broker may be able to help in reviewing ROOs to determine CUSMA/USMCA eligibility.

-What are antidumping & countervailing duties (AD/CVD)?
-How do I know if my products are subject to AD/CVD duties in the United States?
+Question 9: What are antidumping and countervailing duties (AD/CVD) and how do I know if my products are subject to AD/CVD duties in the United States?

 Antidumping (AD) occurs when a foreign manufacturer sells goods in the United States at less than fair value, causing injury to U.S. industry.
 AD cases are company specific; the duty is calculated to bridge the gap back to a fair market value.